It has been a busy offseason for the Minnesota Vikings.

 Bettors will have to visit border states with legal sports betting — Iowa (with thriving online and retail markets), Wisconsin (retail at some Indian casinos) and South Dakota (retail sports betting at Deadwood casinos).

-Or they can go north to Ontario, which has fully regulated sports betting, and several markets for Minnesota Vikings odds.
+Or they can go north to Ontario, which has fully regulated sports betting, and several markets for Vikings Super Bowl odds.

 Minnesota Vikings 2022 NFL Odds